 Better Qualities are Within Us: We Just Have to Use Them

-I was genuinely surprised to find many of the qualities within myself from my list.
+I was genuinely surprised to find many of the qualities within myself on my list.
 Granted, I didn’t use them in my addiction.
-I could refer to a time on the playground when I had been caring and compassionate towards a little girl who other students bullied.
-I decided to play with her instead of joining the cause and bullying her.
+But I could refer to a time on the playground when I was caring and compassionate towards a little girl who other students bullied.
+I decided to play with her instead of joining the cause and teasing her.

 I realized that I did have some humility when I listened to the women after the meeting.
-People leaving detox needed someone who was patient with them.
-Remembering how foggy I was right after detox, I listened quietly as people struggled to read and didn’t make comments like some other participants.
+People leaving detox needed someone patient with them.
+Remembering how foggy I was right after detox, I listened as people struggled to read and didn’t make comments like some other participants.

-If apples and oranges are both fruits, then Character Defects or Spiritual Principles are similar; both are behaviors.
+If apples and oranges are both fruits but different, then Character Defects or Spiritual Principles are similar; both are behaviors and qualities.